XavierLaforgue/holbertonschool-printf/README.md

 # collaborative project _printf

+## General information
+Our project involves creating a _printf function similar to the printf function known in C. It can be used to display characters as well as specific characters as standard output.
 ## Description
 printf is a function in the standard C library which formats text and writes it to the standard output